We, the team at McDonald’s Malta strongly value privacy and are committed to protecting your personal data (i.e. information that identifies you).

 Our website includes a section with which candidates may submit their information for vacancies we have.

 We are the data controller for the information you provide during the process unless otherwise stated.
-If you have any queries about the process or how we handle your information please contact us by email or at Premier Restaurants Malta Limited, Nineteen Twenty Three, Valetta Road, Marsa, Malta MRS 3000.
+For example, if you apply to work at our If you have any queries about the process or how we handle your information please contact us by email or at Premier Restaurants Malta Limited, Nineteen Twenty Three, Valetta Road, Marsa, Malta MRS 3000.

 What will we do with the information you provide to us?